Summary of our market study

 3.2 Ready-to-wear brands enter the market

-Ready-to-wear brands invest in the sector out of concern for their CSR
+Ready-to-wear brands invest in the sector out of a concern for CSR

-Among the strategic themes considered important by companies in the sector, social and environmental commitment ranks first, with all professionals surveyed considering it to be a crucial market topic.
+Among the strategic themes considered important by companies in the sector, social and environmental commitment ranks first, with all professionals surveyed considering it to be a crucial market issue.
+In ****, *% of the companies surveyed by the Kantar Institute said they offered a rental service, and *% said they were considering this solution. [***]

 3.3 The rise of rental platforms